vuskel/Website/README.md

 # My Personal Website

-This ia my Personal website repository of Fayas Noushad, where you can get academic background, projects and contact information.
+A Personal website repository template of Fayas Noushad, where you can get academic background, projects and contact information.

 **Built With**